forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwc-codepreview-supported-modules.md

 This behavior occurs if you try to preview any components that use these unsupported modules.

 **@salesforce/apexContinuation**
-: An error message on the Code Preview page.
+: An error message on the Local Development page.

 **@salesforce/navigation**
 : Module appears in the preview, but it's not possible to interact with it.

 **lightning/messageService**
-: An error message on the Code Preview page.
+: An error message on the Local Development page.

 ## Unsupported Components